-Obviously our customers know by now that a Hot Stamper London pressing is going to be far better than the Anadisq MoFi cut in the mid ’90s.
-How much better?
+Obviously our customers know by now that a Hot Stamper London or Decca pressing is going to be far better than the Anadisq MoFi cut in the mid ’90s.

 Words fail me.

-God forbid they would ever lower themselves to buy a common pressing such as a London.
+God forbid they would ever lower themselves to buy as common a pressing as a London.
 Had they done so, what they would have heard is huge amounts of musical information that is simply nowhere to be found on the MoFi.